njtierney/naniar/README.md

     -   `miss_var_table()`
     -   `miss_df_pct()`

-For details on how to use each of these functions, and their usage, you can read the vignette ["Getting Started with Narnia"](http://www.njtierney.com/narnia/articles/getting-started-w-narnia.html).
+For details on how to use each of these functions, and their usage, you can read the vignette ["Getting Started with naniar"](http://www.njtierney.com/naniar/articles/getting-started-w-naniar.html).

-**Why `narnia`?**
+**Why `naniar`?**

-`narnia` was previously named `ggmissing` and initially provided a ggplot geom and some visual summaries.
-It was changed to `narnia` to reflect the fact that this package is going to be bigger in scope, and is not just related to ggplot2.
+`naniar` was previously named `ggmissing` and initially provided a ggplot geom and some visual summaries.
+It was changed to `naniar` to reflect the fact that this package is going to be bigger in scope, and is not just related to ggplot2.
 Specifically, the package is designed to provide a suite of tools for generating visualisations of missing values and imputations, manipulate, and summarise missing data.

-> ...But *why* `narnia`?
+> ...But *why* `naniar`?

 Well, I think it is useful to think of missing values in data being like this other dimension, perhaps like [C.S.
-Lewis's Narnia](https://en.wikipedia.org/wiki/The_Chronicles_of_Narnia) - a different world, hidden away.
+Lewis's naniar](https://en.wikipedia.org/wiki/The_Chronicles_of_naniar) - a different world, hidden away.
 You go inside, and sometimes it seems like you've spent no time in there but time has passed very quickly, or the opposite.
-Also, `NA`rnia = na in r, and if you so desire, narnia may sound like "noneoya" in an nz/aussie accent.
+Also, `NA`rnia = na in r, and if you so desire, naniar may sound like "noneoya" in an nz/aussie accent.
 Full credit to @MilesMcbain for the name.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.